Privacy Policy

 Access to your personal information

 If we hold personal information about you, you may request access to that information by putting the request in writing and sending it to the Privacy Officer.
+Your request should include sufficient detail to identify the records sought.
 We will respond to any request within a reasonable period, and a charge may apply for giving access to the personal information.

 There are certain circumstances in which we may refuse to grant you access to the personal information.
 In such situations we will give you written notice that sets out: